 Do you enjoy working outdoors and are interested in working with metals?
 Then, a career as a welder might be perfect for you.

 Welders are highly skilled workers who fabricate and repair various metal products.
-They use heavy machinery, specialist welding tools, hand tools, and power tools to perfectly execute the job.
+They use heavy machinery, specialist welding, and hand and power tools to execute the job flawlessly.

-If you wish to make a career in this hands-on and physically challenging profession, then you are at the right place.
+You are right if you wish to make a career in this hands-on and physically challenging profession.
 The article can be your go-to guide to becoming a qualified welder (first-class) in Australia.
-You will learn about what it takes to be a welder, which includes personal requirements, qualifications, routine tasks, and steps to pursue this role.
+You will learn what it takes to be a welder, including personal requirements, qualifications, routine tasks, and steps to pursue this role.

 1. Who Is A Welder?